vincentmcleese/foodapp/masterdoc.md

 5	Health tab: toggle on/off science principles and add new principles	Unit & integration tests for toggle functionality and principle CRUD	Health tab lists principles with working toggles; users can add and enable/disable principles	Completed
 6	Required ingredients list from week's meal plan in shop page like a shoppoing list with fridge integration	Unit & integration tests for aggregation logic and status flags	Missing vs. in-stock ingredients list correctly generated based on current fridge inventory	Completed
 7	Meal rating feature (like/dislike)	Unit & integration tests for rating persistence and UI updates	Users can rate meals; ratings are stored and displayed on the Meals page	Completed
-8	AI assistant on Plan page: recommend new meals based on fridge, preferences, and science principles	Integration tests for AI endpoint and interactive UI suggestions	AI suggestions appear on Plan page and update dynamically when fridge contents or preferences change	Planned
+8	AI assistant on meals page: we would like a feature that recommends new meals based on fridge, preferences, and science principles.
+The feature should be a button that says "Discover" and it opens a new page to allow discover of new meals - show richcontent beautiful mealcards that contain recommendations from the LLM (smart prompt based on the criteria mentioned above).
+Include lots of data including ingredients, prep time, etc so we can filter.
+There should be a way to load more.
+If you "save" or "add" a recommendation it should be added to your meals in the /meals page.
+Integration tests for AI endpoint and interactive UI suggestions

 ⸻